sthoran/Habit_tracker/README.md

 * Open a terminal within desired directory
 * run following bash command to set the initial database

+cd OOP_habit_tracker

+* change into working directory

-python ../sqldb.py init_db
+python sqldb.py init_db

 * run the main.py file to execute the program via following bash command:

-python ../main.py
+python main.py

 * now you only need to follow the questions and instructions from the habit tracker, which are run automatically by running the main.py file